stanichor/stanichor.github.io/_posts/2025-10-11-one-level-higher.md

 | Step 0 | 14.9% | 7.5% | 3.0% |
 | Above mean₋₁ | 13.4% | 10.5% | 6.0% |

-While there is a persistent proportion of players who make clearly irrational guesses, or who fail to update, most people *do* update, and move to higher levels.
-In fact, as time goes on, they learn to update *more*, as if to get ahead of everyone else.

 Two clear pattern emerge.
 First, most people start near Level 1: Level 1 and Level 2 together typically account for the plurality of guesses.
 Second, repetition moves players upwards.
 Across rounds the median player typically advances about one level from round 1 to round 2, another 1–2 levels by round 3, and another 1–3 levels by round 4 in many sessions.
 The move toward higher levels is not uniform: a persistent minority make irrational or non-updating choices, but the modal behaviour is updating towards higher levels.